 At Right On Mission, we reward students for early registration payment for our regular courses.
-When you make full tuition payment by 12pm PST (noon California time) one week before a course intensive starts, you receive a $50 tuition discount.
-This brings the already-low tuition of $350 down to only $300 for regular courses.
-(This discount does not apply to Specialty Courses or Tutorials.)
+When you make full tuition payment by 3pm Pacific Time two weeks before a course starts, you receive a $49 tuition discount.
+This brings the already-low tuition of $399 down to only $350 for regular courses.

 Late Payment Policy

 It is still possible to take a course past the registration deadline.
-Tuition then increases to $400 for a regular course.
-However, until the $400 is paid in full, the student will not be allowed to participate in follow-up Zoom sessions nor will they be able to complete the course.
+Tuition then increases $50 for a regular course.
+However, until the full amount is paid in full, the student will not be allowed to participate in follow-up Zoom sessions nor will they be able to complete the course.